hackergrrl/p2p-faq/README.md

 # Peer-to-Peer Frequently Asked Questions

+**N.B.** This FAQ focuses on the very nebulous term "p2p system".
+There's not a single answer that maps exactly to *all* peer-to-peer systems; this FAQ does its best to provide a general answer when possible, and provide concrete examples where it makes sense.

 ## Sounds great, but will it scale?

 Yes.
 It is rare to find a p2p service that does not scale.
 They are distributed